humayra24/Diabetes-Prediction/README.md

 • Software requirements of this project are Python, Anaconda, IDE, and Web Browser.

-• Python libraries and frameworks used in case of our project are Pandas, Numpy, Sklearn, and Django.
+• Python libraries and frameworks used in the case of the project are Pandas, Numpy, Sklearn, and Django.

 • The system can be used in case of emergency.